josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 - command decisions;
 - scenario variation;
 - distributed participation;
-- practising rare events;
+- rare events;
+- mission rehearsal;
 - reducing some marginal costs;
-- training where physical reproduction would be difficult or unsafe.
+- situations dangerous or impractical to reproduce physically.

-It can also allow:
+It can also permit:

-> fail → reset → try again
+> **fail → reset → try again**

-at a speed impossible in large live exercises.
+at a speed impossible in a major live exercise.

 That is valuable.

 ---

-## 🌧️ 22.
-What the physical world refuses to simulate politely
+## 23. 🌧️ What The Physical World Refuses To Simulate Politely

-Live training introduces forms of friction which are difficult to reproduce completely.
+Live activity introduces friction which is difficult to reproduce completely.

 For example: